 ISBN-13: 9781111969721 / ISBN-10: 1111969728

-Introduce today's students to management and highlight the power of innovation in the workplace with Griffin's MANAGEMENT: PRINCIPLES AND PRACTICES, 11E, International Edition.
+Gain a solid understanding of management and the power of innovation in the workplace with Griffin's MANAGEMENT: PRINCIPLES AND PRACTICES, 11E, International Edition.
 This dynamic book, known for its cutting edge research and memorable examples, takes a functional approach to the process of management with a focus on active planning, leading, organizing and controlling.
-This book's exceptionally reader-friendly approach examines today's emerging management topics, from the impact of technology and importance of a green business environment to ethical challenges and the need to adapt in changing times.
+This book's reader-friendly approach examines today's emerging management topics, from the impact of technology and importance of a green business environment to ethical challenges and the need to adapt in changing times.

-This latest edition builds on proven success to help your students strengthen their management skills with an effective balance of theory and practice.
-Numerous new and popular cases and learning features highlight the challenges facing today's managers.
-Hundreds of well-researched contemporary examples, from the large Wegmans to the innovative Snopes.com, vividly demonstrate the importance of strong management to any type of organization.
+Using a proven successful balance of theory and practice, the author interweaves numerous new and popular cases and learning features as well as hundreds of well-researched examples to vividly demonstrate the importance of strong management to any type of organization.

 - REVISED AND NEW BUILDING SKILLS EXERCISES HELP STUDENTS APPLY WHAT THEY HAVE LEARNED.
 Help future managers learn how to handle critical situations.
 These useful exercises in each chapter offer insights into approaching various management situations most effectively.
 Students improve targeted skills, such as conceptual, diagnostic, decision-making, time-management, and technical abilities.